 A writer who is paid to write articles, books, reports, stories, website material or other content which is officially credited to another person is called a ghostwriter.
 Political leaders, celebrities, website owners, and executives often hire ghostwriters to draft or edit their written material.
+Generally, ghostwriters opt to work from home and enjoy the ability to work across various sectors.

 In music, ghostwriters are used in classical music, film score composition, and popular music such as top 40, country, and hip-hop.
 Sometimes the author acknowledges the writing services of the ghostwriters.